paspring/paspring.github.io/index.md

 <img src="images/Clustering_Toronto.png?raw=true"/>

-<p>In this work, it was explored, segmented, and clustered the neighborhoods of the city of Toronto, this with the objective of find similarities respect to business searched with the foursquare API.
-For this project it was used K-mean clustering and visualization with folium.
+<p>In this work, it was explored, segmented, and clustered the neighborhoods of the city of Toronto, this with the objective of find similarities in the venues around different areas , using as a searcher the foursquare API.
 </p>

 ---